Setasign/SetaFPDF/README.md

 The main motivation for this project was to be able to create PDF/A documents in PHP without changing all existing PDF generation scripts which rely on [FPDF](http://www.fpdf.org/).

 FPDF is a wide spread and very common PHP library for PDF generation.
 It is small, well tested and runs on millions of websites.
-It also comes with several extenstions and an active [forum](http://fpdf.org/phorum/).
+It also comes with several extensions and an active [forum](http://fpdf.org/phorum/).

 The [SetaPDF-Core](https://www.setasign.com/core) component is a PHP component which allows PHP developers to interact with existing PDF documents on a low level.
 While there is no high-level API for PDF generation it comes with all low-level features which are required to create PDF/A documents: